-Your first two days will be in the classroom, getting intensive tuition in celestial navigation.
+Before we can set sail across the Atlantic using just a sextant, we need to learn how.
+Your first two days will therefore be in the classroom, getting intensive tuition in celestial navigation.
 You don’t need to have done any celestial before – we will teach you from the start.
-The Rubicon 3 course is famous for its plain English, simple approach and thousands have learnt to navigate on it.
-After class, there is some lovely R&R to be had in Antigua and there will be final preparations to make on the yacht prior to the crossing.
+The Rubicon 3 course is famous for its plain English, straightforward approach and thousands have learnt to navigate on it.
+After class, there is some lovely R&R to be had on the island and there will be final preparations to make on the yacht before the crossing.

-We will then expect to spend two or three days sailing and training around Antigua, St Kitts and Anguilla.
+We will then a day or so of sailing and training around the islands.
 This will give us time to get up to speed with the yacht, both individually and as a crew.
-We will also be practising our celestial navigation and checking that we can locate ourselves with a reasonable degree of accuracy!
-We are right in the warm trade winds here, so we can expect great sailing and training near perfect conditions and with sunset about 1630 each day, a fun sociable evening afterwards.
+A sail across the Atlantic takes proper training and preparation.
+It is a serious business, and we need to maximise our performance as a crew.
+We will also be practising our celestial navigation out on the water and checking that we can locate ourselves with a reasonable degree of accuracy!
+We are right in the warm trade winds here so that we can expect great sailing and training near perfect conditions and with sunset at about 1630 each day, a fun sociable evening afterwards.

-Soon though we must cast off the lines a final time and make the final 1100nm passage to the UK.
-Our navigation options marrow at this point, so we largely have to take the weather that comes and that can mean a fast and furious ride.
-Finally, we will start to be in soundings again, and all the landmarks so familiar to sailors over the centuries will come into view before be berth for the final time.
-We will have sailed the Atlantic Ocean, navigating all the way using the Sun, Moon, stars and planets!
+The final stretch of the Atlantic crossing is the 1300nm sail to England, a section imbued with history and iconic names and sights.
+To our north is Ireland and to the south is mainland Europe and the Bay of Biscay.
+Our final destination is Portsmouth in England, so we may sail straight there or stop en route for weather or supplies.
+Finally, we will start to be in soundings as we arrive at the western approaches, and all the landmarks so familiar to sailors over the centuries will come into view before we berth for the final time.
+We will have sailed across the Atlantic Ocean, navigating all the way using the Sun, Moon, stars and planets!